-UW tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France
+UW men’s tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France

 “(Assistant) coach Chris Russell and I were talking through the fall, and we said, ‘This guy is not only legit, he’s legit every day,’ ” Anger said.
 “I think he’s had two days of practice where we thought, ‘Is everything OK with Clement?’
 That’s pretty good for anyone, let alone someone adjusting to a new place.”

-Anger said that consistency, along with Chidekh’s team-minded attitude and humility led him to being named a team captain.
+Anger said that consistency, along with Chidekh’s team-minded attitude and humility, led him to being named a team captain.

 “One of the things that made it an easy move to make him a captain was that he is very humble,” Anger said.
 “He will go out and practice and beat up on someone, and then tell that guy all the good things they were doing.
 It’s not like he’s looking at them and saying, ‘I owned you today.’
 It’s the other way.
 ‘You were doing this well, and this well, and if you had done this a little better, you might have been beating me today.’ ”

-Chidekh seems more focused on his one singles loss than his 10 victories, including a straight-set win over Oregon’s Joshua Charlton, who was ranked No. 30 in the country.
+Chidekh seems more focused on his one singles defeat than his 10 victories, including a straight-set win over Oregon’s Joshua Charlton, who was ranked No. 30 in the country.

-In the one loss, Chidekh had two match points against No. 50 ranked Jonas Ziverts of Arizona before losing in a third-set tiebreaker.
+In the one loss, Chidekh had two match points against No. 50-ranked Jonas Ziverts of Arizona before losing in a third-set tiebreaker.

 “I still can do better,” said Chidekh, who said he is not surprised by his success because his game improved during fall practices.
 “If you work hard, you will get good results.”